BLUE HORIZON, BOOK 4

 “Wow, is right!”
 Amanda commented.
 “What are you going to do with all that money, Pockets?”

 The raccoon sat quietly for a moment as he thought over her question.
-“First, I’m going to pay off all my debts, and then I’m going to pay off Jasper’s debts too.”
+“First, I’m going to pay off all my debts, and then I’m going to pay off Jasper’s debts too, since he helped me fine-tune it all with another pair of eyes.”
 When the slateboard came back to him, he closed the document and then pulled out the crystal.
 He handed the datapak back to Merlin and then reverently placed the data crystal back into its small box.

 “I’ve missed my brother,” he said, “and it’s because of his debts that he’s no longer serving on board the Horizon.
 I know this won’t bring him back, but he won’t be able to use that as an excuse to be grumpy anymore.”
 He said the last with a grin.